-How will my child be included in school activities?
+How will my child be included in activities outside the classroom, including school trips?

-All children with SEND are taught within a mainstream class and are involved in all aspects of school life; this includes: class assemblies, outings, residential trips and after school clubs.
-Children with SEND play a full and active part in school life.
+All children with SEND are taught within a mainstream class setting and are involved in all aspects of school life.
+This includes: class assemblies, outings, residential trips and after school clubs.
+Children have the right to access all areas of the curriculum, including the wider life of the school.
+We work in conjunction with parents to support those children with additional needs who may need personalised levels of support.